Architecture¶

 Fallback: user-defined regex rules from config.
 Used when DB has no rules. |

 All regex patterns are compiled at load time (startup or SIGHUP reload) to avoid runtime compilation overhead.
-The RulesDetector supports named validators (luhn, ssn_range, iban_mod97, exclude_private_ips) and is license-aware — Pro rules (tier='pro') are skipped when no valid license is present.
+The RulesDetector supports named validators (luhn, ssn_range, iban_mod97, exclude_private_ips) and is license-aware — rules tagged with a higher tier are skipped when no valid license is present.

 Rule Overlap Analysis¶

-Optional integration with Crossfire (pip install lumen-argus[rules-analysis]).
+Optional integration with crossfire-rules (pip install lumen-argus-proxy[rules-analysis]).
 Detects duplicate, subset, and overlapping rules using corpus-based analysis.
 The rule_analysis.py module generates test strings per rule via CorpusGenerator, cross-evaluates all rules against all corpora via Evaluator, then classifies pairs via Classifier into duplicates, subsets, and overlaps.

 Results cached in the rule_analysis SQLite table.
 Dashboard "Rule Analysis" page shows findings with Disable/Review/Dismiss actions.
 Auto-analysis runs in a background thread after rule import.
 Configurable via rule_analysis: config section (samples, threshold, seed, auto_on_import).
 Rules page shows [N ovr] overlap badges linking to the analysis page.